herrieii/flactomp3/README.md

 ## Usage

-Enter the target directory and execute the script:
+Enter the target and destination directory and execute the script:

 ```
-flactomp3 Music/Kanye\ West\ -\ Graduation
+flactomp3 Music/Kanye\ West\ -\ Graduation /media/audiodevice
 ```

-Then follow the instructions.
+Follow the instructions.

-The destination files are placed in the target directory.